|Toxins and Bacterial Pathogenesis - URA 2172 du CNRS|

 |Director : Michèle MOCK (email@example.com)|

 The virulence mechanisms of B. anthracis, the aetiological agent of anthrax, an extracellular toxinogenic bacterium, are investigated.
-The structural organisation, the cellular mode of action of toxins and their role in pathogenesis ; the role of the spore and of the bacilli cell surface structures in the interaction of the pathogen with the host are analysed.
+The structural organisation, the toxins and their role in pathogenesis ; the role of the spore and of the bacilli cell surface structures in the interaction of the pathogen with the host are analysed.
 An anthrax vaccine composed of protective antigen and inactivated spores has been devised for human use, and the relevant mechanisms of protective immunity are studied.

-Toxins of Bacillus anthracis Vaccinal strategies and therapeutics(Alex Piris Gimenez Pierre Goossens - Michèle Mock)
+Toxins of Bacillus anthracis - Vaccinal strategies and therapeutics(Ian Glomski - Pierre Goossens - Michèle Mock - Alex Piris Gimenez)

 Bacillus anthracis secretes two toxins composed of three proteins : lethal toxin (PA + LF) and edema toxin (PA + EF).
 PA (protective antigen) is the common component able to bind and deliver EF (edema factor) and LF (lethal factor) into target eukaryotic cells.
 EF is a calmodulin-dependent adenylate cyclase and LF is a metalloprotease which acts specifically on the MAPKKinases family.
 The three dimensional structure of PA, EF and LF is known.The three proteins are organised in a functional domain type structure.
 Specific inhibitors of LF activity have been obtained, and their potential therapeutic interest against infection is tested in a collaborative research project.